dcf21/4most-4gp/README.md

 # Installing 4GP

+For more complete instructions, visit the [Wiki](https://github.com/dcf21/4most-4gp/wiki/dependencies) on our GitHib page.

 ## Dependencies

-Before you start, you'll want to make sure you have all the dependencies you need to build Turbospectrum, 4FS, and the other tools that 4GP wraps.
-Under Ubuntu, the packages you need are as follows:
+Before you start, you need to have all the dependencies you need to build Turbospectrum, 4FS, and the other tools that 4GP wraps.

+4GP currently only runs on python 2.7.

+These packages and libraries are required:

+* *git* (required to check the code out from GitHub)
+* *SQLite3* (including the python-sqlite3 binding)
+* *python-tk* (required to use the 4GP Spectrum Browser and the Cannon)

+The following packages are strongly recommended:

+* *python-virtualenv* (required to set up a python virtual environment)

+The following packages are needed to run certain parts of 4GP:

+* *libchealpix-dev* (required to build and install 4FS)
+* *python-healpy* (required to build and install 4FS)
+* *libcfitsio3-dev* (required to build and install 4FS)
+* *gfortran* (required to build and install Turbospectrum)
+* *MySQL* (including the libmysqlclient and python-mysql bindings -- currently only required by the 4GP unit tests, so not very important)

+Under Ubuntu Linux, you can install all these packages with a single command, as follows:

 Ubuntu 16.04: